chaingateway/chaingateway-crypto-payment-demo-laravel/README.md

 ---

-## About ChainGateway
+## About Chaingateway

-ChainGateway is a blockchain API that simplifies blockchain development, making it accessible to developers of all skill levels.
-Whether you’re building a payment gateway, a decentralized app, or simply need to interact with blockchains, **ChainGateway** provides the tools you need.
+Chaingateway is a blockchain API that simplifies blockchain development, making it accessible to developers of all skill levels.
+Whether you’re building a payment gateway, a decentralized app, or simply need to interact with blockchains, **Chaingateway** provides the tools you need.

 Check it out today at **[chaingateway.io](https://chaingateway.io/)**! 🚀